-Foam rolling, known as self-myofascial release, is a technique that uses gentle pressure to break up the knots within the muscle and helps release muscular tension or tightness.
-Foam rolling is a form of self massage.
+Foam rolling, known as a self-myofascial release, is a technique that uses gentle pressure to break up the knots within the muscle and helps release muscular tension or tightness.
+Foam rolling is a form of self-massage.

 Why do runners need to foam roll?

 - Foam rolling helps correct existing muscle imbalances.
 Muscles imbalances occur when some muscles surrounding the joint are overactive (tight/shortened) and others are under active (weak/lengthened).
 Muscle imbalances can be caused by poor posture, repetitive movement or improper training technique.
 Foam rolling helps reduce knots within the muscle and inhibit overactive muscles.

 - Foam rolling can help decrease muscle soreness.

 - Foam rolling can help with Injury prevention (when combined with adequate rest and strength training).

 In short, foam rolling can help you become a faster, strong less prone to injury runner.
 What's not to love about that?

 You can get a foam roller here for a great price and save 15% any purchase on ProSource with a discount, especially for my readers.
 Use code ALEA15 to save 15% off your purchase.

 TENSOR FASCIA LATAE -TFL (OUTER THIGH) / ILIOTIBIAL - IT BAND

 While lying on your side, place the foam roll under your hip and prop yourself up with your forearm.
 Cross your top leg over the lower leg.